Time: Arrow of time

+The relationships between these different arrows of time is a hotly debated topic in theoretical physics.

+The second law of thermodynamics states that entropy must increase over time.
+Brian Greene theorizes that, according to the equations, the change in entropy occurs symmetrically whether going forward or backward in time.
+So entropy tends to increase in either direction, and our current low-entropy universe is a statistical aberration, in a similar manner as tossing a coin often enough that eventually heads will result ten times in a row.
+However, this theory is not supported empirically in local experiment.

 Classical mechanics

 In non-relativistic classical mechanics, Newton's concept of "relative, apparent, and common time" can be used in the formulation of a prescription for the synchronization of clocks.
 Events seen by two different observers in motion relative to each other produce a mathematical concept of time that works sufficiently well for describing the everyday phenomena of most people's experience.
 In the late nineteenth century, physicists encountered problems with the classical understanding of time, in connection with the behavior of electricity and magnetism.
-Einstein resolved these problems by invoking a method of synchronizing clocks using the constant, finite speed of light as the maximum signal velocity.
+The 1860s Maxwell's equations described that light always travels at a constant speed (in a vacuum).
+However, classical mechanics assumed that motion was measured relative to a fixed reference frame.
+The Michelson–Morley experiment contradicted the assumption.
+Einstein later proposed a method of synchronizing clocks using the constant, finite speed of light as the maximum signal velocity.
 This led directly to the conclusion that observers in motion relative to one another measure different elapsed times for the same event.